CaptainProton42/SphereScaper/README.md

 ### Step 4: Mesh Relaxation

 We are now almost where we want to be but the mesh does not look very organic yet.
 This is where the mesh relaxation comes in.
-For me, this was the most tricky step since it involved some experimentation to get it to look right.
+For me, this was the trickiest step since it involved some experimentation to get it to look just right.

-In the simpler case of a mesh in a plane, there are some ressources available which outline possible relaxation methods, like [this article](https://andersource.dev/2020/11/06/organic-grid.html) from andersource.dev, but most of them seem to involve [letting each quad force its vertices into a square](https://twitter.com/OskSta/status/1147946734326288390).
+In the simpler case of a mesh in a plane, there are some ressources available which outline possible relaxation methods, like [this article](https://andersource.dev/2020/11/06/organic-grid.html) from andersource.dev, but most of them seem to involve [letting each quad force its vertices into a square shape](https://twitter.com/OskSta/status/1147946734326288390).

 I see no reason why an approach like this shouldn't work on a spherical mesh as well.
-However, I approached the problem from a slightly different angle and started with [Laplacian smoothing](https://en.wikipedia.org/wiki/Laplacian_smoothing) which is generally used to make meshes smoother.
+However, I approached the problem from a slightly different angle and started with [Laplacian smoothing](https://en.wikipedia.org/wiki/Laplacian_smoothing) which is generally used smoothe meshes.
 In the end I needed to augment this by adding forces which try to prevent too small/large and thin quads as well.
 There are probably many good ways too relax the mesh but some good guidelines should be:

-* each quad should be as square as possible
+- each quad should be as square as possible
-* all quads should have approximately the same area
+- all quads should have approximately the same area
-* or any similar criteria
+- or any similar criteria

 Using my approach, the final result looks like this: